Research Team

 Einar Strumse is also a Member of the HumanDHS Global Core Team and the HumanDHS Architecture Team.

-(Cand.
-Psychol. and PhD in psychology) is associate professor of psychology and head of the psychology programme at the Lillehammer University College (LUC).
+Einar Strumse (Cand.
+Psychol. and PhD in psychology) is the Head of the Department of Behavioural Science at the Faculty of Health Science at the Oslo and Akershus University College of Applied Sciences in Norway.
 He is also adjunct associate professor of environmental psychology at the University of Bergen.
 Since 1990 his research in the field of environmental psychology has focused upon landscape preference/landscape aesthetics, environmental attitudes and predictors of environmental behaviors. [read more]

 SIMON SOUYRIS STRUMSE